edoardo-damore/Ideal-gas-simulation/README.md

 # Ideal-gas-simulation
-Simulating ideal gas law using metropolis algorithm and verlet propagator
+Simulation of an ideal gas using Metropolis algorithm to set up the initial conditions of N particles, and using the Velocity-Verlet propagator to simulate particles moving.